Can I Get Liposuction and a Tummy Tuck at the Same Time?Male Plastic Surgery LA

 Combining a tummy tuck and liposuction procedure can deliver the best results.
 Undergoing a minor tummy tuck with minor liposuction can define the muscles.
 Liposuction will diminish the fat and the tummy tuck will enhance the muscle appearance.
 It is common for liposuction to be performed around the waistline to improve the shape as the tummy tuck will focus on the stomach’s muscles.
 Without a tummy tuck, liposuction can help diminish subcutaneous fat that does not change from diet and exercise.
 As for a tummy tuck without liposuction, patients will find a change in their muscle tightness that creates a smooth and toned appearance.

-Another benefit to the combined liposuction and tummy tuck procedure is the technique the surgeon will perform.
+Another benefit to liposuction and combined tummy tuck procedure is the technique the surgeon will perform.
 The surgeon will use a layered suturing technique to reduce the need for post-surgical drains.
-By using this approach, it will provide a better recovery process for the patient.
+Using this approach, it will provide a better recovery process for the patient.

 Male patients are also at high risk of pulmonary embolism and venous thromboembolic events.
 Pulmonary embolism is a blockage in the lung artery and venous thromboembolic events is a condition where blood clots form deep in the veins.